ACCEPTING CASES NATIONWIDE

 Eligibility requirements for a Roundup lawsuit may include:

-• Proof of diagnosis of cancer linked to glyphosate exposure, including non-Hodgkin’s lymphoma, multiple myeloma, mantle cell lymphoma, B-cell lymphoma, Burkitt lymphoma, etc. Must have been diagnosed on or after June 1, 2018, due to the statute of limitations in most states.
+• Proof of diagnosis of cancer linked to glyphosate exposure, including non-Hodgkin’s lymphoma, mantle cell lymphoma, B-cell lymphoma, Burkitt lymphoma, etc. Must have been diagnosed on or after June 1, 2018, due to the statute of limitations in most states.

 • Proof of the type and duration of exposure to Roundup.
 The most frequent claimants are agricultural workers, landscapers, and farmers.
 Must have used Roundup for 80 hours or more within the two years preceding your diagnosis.